carlyalmasy/eqos-app/CONTRIB.md

 >
 ```

-The example above shows a case where `block truncat` is always part of the `className` however, `font-semibold` will only appear if `selected` is true.
+The example above shows a case where `block truncate1` is always part of the `className` however, `font-semibold` will only appear if `selected` is true.
 Another example using a ternary shows where values may differ depending on a state value:

 ```javascript
 bjoin(